Home » Meal Planning » How to Use Leftover Celery, Leftover Onions & Leftover Carrots

 • Ants on a Log – I can't leave out this childhood classic 🙂 Spread some nut butter on celery stalks and top with raisins or dried cranberries.
 This is actually a really fun one for kids to make themselves.

 • Celery and Ranch – Have you tried my dairy-free ranch dressing recipe?
 It's super easy and great for using up leftover veggies.
+(Carrots and celery are great together with ranch if you happen to have both leftover!)

 • Top Secret Smoothie Boost – Do you ever throw veggies into your smoothies?
 I've been known to use spinach, cucumber, kale, cauliflower and zucchini in mine.
 Celery has such a mild taste, it would work well in smoothies as well.
 Just make sure you have a high-powered blender to blend in all of that fiber!